brblair/fundraising-thermometer/README.md

 Make sure Pages is set to Deploy from a branch and points to the folder where index.html lives (often main / (root)).

-More information about GitHub Pages and Publishing Sources: https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages
+More information about GitHub Pages and publishing sources: https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages

 ## How to update numbers
 Edit `data/funds.json` and set the 10 values in `"segments"` (dollars).
 Example: